-Homes should follow the policy laid out below regarding visitors.
-The COVID-19 Response Framework: Keeping Ontario Safe and Open categorizes public health regions into five levels: Green-Prevent, Yellow-Protect, Orange-Restrict, Red-Control, and Grey-Lockdown being a measure of last and urgent resort.
-Rules for visitors will vary based on the level of the local public health unit region in which the home is located.
+Ontario Regulation 363/20 made under the Reopening Ontario (A Flexible Response to COVID-19) Act, 2020, as such regulation may be amended from time to time, categorizes public health regions into five zones: Green, Yellow, Orange, Red, and Grey being a measure of last and urgent resort.
+Rules for visitors will vary based on the zone of the local public health unit region in which the home is located.
 Additionally, the local public health unit may provide direction and/or restrictions on visitors to the home, depending on the specific situation.